6 Things to Never Do on an Empty Stomach

 1. Consume anti-inflammatory drugs

 You shouldn’t take medications such as aspirin, acetaminophen and, in general, non-steroidal anti-inflammatory drugs (NSAIDs) on an empty stomach.
 Doing so could lead to serious digestive complications.

-Their compounds can cause an imbalance in the stomach lining and, in serious cases, lead to gastric bleeding.
+The compounds they contain can cause an imbalance in the stomach lining and, in serious cases, lead to gastric bleeding.

-- In order to minimize the negative effects of NSAIDs, you should drink milk with their consumption.
+- In order to minimize the negative gastrointestinal effects of NSAIDs, you should drink them with milk.

 - If you don’t have milk readily available, take them with plenty of water.

 There are some people who have the habit of “charging up” with a coffee at the start of the day.
 They ignore the possible side-effects that can take place.

 Even though we can’t deny that it’s an energizing drink that contains many nutrients and benefits, drinking coffee on an empty stomach can be a harmful habit.

 Even if coffee is decaffeinated, it raises acid production in the stomach and can cause burning and reflux.

 - If tea is a possible option, you’re better off swapping your coffee for a tea.